mikegratton/dim/README.md

   1. Use the SI system with stream operators

-  2. Not required, but move the dim::si symbols into this namespace
+  2. Not required, but move the si:: symbols into this namespace

   3. To use literals (see 4), you need to have this `using` statement